JIWONGOH/jiwongoh.github.io/README.md

 ### 2023/04_Deploy the VDI web portal to support S Company remote work infrastructure

 Deploy a portal accessible worldwide useing CDN and AWS multi-region deployment.
 Using AWS Route 53 geoproximity routing.(GSLB)

+### 2024/10_Automated processing and upload of PII data using Powershell

+At the request of a client, I developed a PowerShell script that samples data from a SQL Server database table, converts it to Apache Parquet format, and uploads it to Amazon S3.

 # Certifications